 What is the best piece of advice you’ve ever received?

-My dad has always said, “you need to have faith in yourself, and remain committed to what you are doing – and hopefully the outcomes will follow.”
+The best piece of advice came from my dad when I was leaving home at 17 years old to go to college in a different state.
+He said, “you need to have faith in yourself and remain committed to what you are doing – and hopefully the outcomes will follow.”
 I try to follow that principle in everything I take on.

 What has been the biggest change to the business world since you started teaching?